xhacks/sc_flash_db/doc/design.rst

 * A value 0x55 indicates that the sector is in use and it is the newest sector containing valid data.

-* A value 0x50 indicates that the sector is in use and it is the oldest sector containing valid data.

 * A byte 0xFF indicates that this sector should be erased before use

 * A value 0x00 indicates that this sector is entirely empty and should be erased.

-* A value 0x7F indicates that the sector has been erased.
+* A value 0x7F indicates that the sector has been erased, but it is the last free sector so it shall not be used for data.

+* A value 0x5F indicates that the sector has been erased, and it can be used for data.

+Sectors marked EMPTY should only occur in between sectors that contain values.
+If the last sector is empty, it shall be formatted and marked 0x7F.

-Ie, there is a series of tags 0x7F 0x7F 0x7F 0x50 0x00 0x54 0x55 0x7F 0x7F
+Ie, there is a series of tags 0x5F 0x5F 0x7F 0x50 0x00 0x54 0x55 0x5F 0x5F
-indicating three sectors with data and one sector that is entirely empty, with three empty sectors before and two empty sectors after.
+indicating three sectors with data and one sector that is entirely empty, with three erased sectors before (two of which can be used) and two erased sectors after

-A typical sector header life cycle is that all headers are set to 0x7F, then used and set to 0x55, then to 0x54 (possibly to 0x00).
+A typical sector header life cycle is that the headers is set to 0x7F, then 0x5F, then used and set to 0x55, then to 0x54 (possibly to 0x00).
 When garbage collected it is erased; becomes temporarily 0xFF, and is then set to 0x7F again.